Your browser does not support iframes.

-See video on How to Prepare for CAT 2018
+Watch video on How to crack CAT with 99 percentile

-Students, especially from non-engineering backgrounds, who are not too comfortable in QA, must focus on this section to improve their sectional scores.
-As CAT exam has a sectional limit of 60 minutes, it is important to strategically attempt each section of the test to score overall high percentile.
+Students, especially from non-engineering backgrounds, who are not too comfortable in QA, must focus on this section to improve their sectional cutoff in CAT 2019.
+Hence, the question that baffles them is "How to Prepare for CAT Quantitative Ability (QA)."
+As CAT exam has a sectional limit of 60 minutes, it is important to strategically attempt each section of the test to score an overall high percentile.
 Konreddy Varun Kumar Reddy, CAT Topper from MDI Gurgaon supports by saying, “Practicing a lot of questions helps for Quant in the sense that it becomes easy to decide which question is doable and which one is not."

 Let’s start with the quote of one of the CAT 2017 Toppers, Dinesh Reddy, who is currently studying at IIM Shillong, on how to prepare for CAT quantitative aptitude.
 He says, "The more you practice, the more you can remember the formulae, and the faster you can solve.
 This section is all about practice and solving different models."

-To understand how to prepare for CAT Quantitative Ability section, aspiring candidates need to follow the tips given below.
+To understand how to prepare for CAT Quantitative Ability section(most important part for CAT 2019 syllabus), aspiring candidates need to follow the tips given below.